chamikacme/imagecompressor/README.md

 8. After compression is complete, view the initial and final file sizes, as well as the compression ratio.
 <p align="center"><img src="https://i.imgur.com/NM3GVzA.png" alt="Alt Text" width="400" height="500"></p>

-9. Click the "Finish" button to exit the application.
+9. Click the "Exit" button to exit the application.

 ## License